Kodak PixPro AZ425 Review 2026: 42x Zoom Bridge Camera

 • For lensandshutter.com readers, it is best viewed as a practical budget bridge camera rather than a high-performance all-rounder.

-If the AZ425 sounds close to what you need but you are wondering whether moving slightly higher in the same lineup brings worthwhile trade-offs, comparing it with this Kodak Pixpro AZ528 review can help clarify which bridge camera better fits your travel, family, and everyday zoom needs.
+If the AZ425 sounds close to what you need, compare it with this Kodak Pixpro AZ528 review.
+It helps clarify which bridge camera better fits your travel, family, and everyday zoom needs.

 Final take on the Kodak PixPro AZ425